Elo-LH/mamie-blues/README.md

 ### In reflexion

-- add individual connexion
+- Add individual connexion
-- granny profiles
+- Granny profiles
-- possibilty to submit a new recipe
+- Possibilty to submit a new recipe